 wildfires, floods followed by long periods of drought, and a "storm of

 the century" at least once a year for the past few years.
-We need look
+And it is only getting worse every year.

 None of this is an accident of course.
 These problems are man-made,